 The fee is paid automatically on the federal income tax return you file for the year you don’t have coverage.
 You may be preparing to file your 2016 taxes now.
 If you didn’t have health insurance coverage last year, your fine will be taken out of this tax return.
 If you don’t have health insurance this year, the fee will be taken out of your 2017 taxes, which are usually filed in 2018.

-If your tax refund doesn’t cover the fee, the IRS will hold back the fee amount from any future tax refunds.
+If your tax refund doesn’t cover the fee, the IRS will hold the fee amount from any future tax refunds.

 If you couldn’t get insurance because it was unaffordable based on your income, you may qualify for an exemption from the fee.
 There are several reasons you may qualify for an exemption from the penalty, including: